souryasaha1234/ConvoCheck/README.md

 Java Code Structure :-
 =========================
 In a Convertor.java file we have created an Interface called ConvertorInterf in which we have all the required Conversions methods to be implemented.
-For this we have used 3 .java files for the Logic Building purpose and implementing all the ConvertorInterf methods as follows :-
+For this we have used 4 .java files for the Logic Building purpose and implementing all the ConvertorInterf methods as follows :-
 1) Base_2_to_36.java
 2) binGrayBCDExcess3.java
 3) Infix_postfix_prefix_operations.java
+4) Evaluation.java
 ---------------------------------------------------------------------------------------------------------------
 Base_2_to_36.java
 ------------------------